 They might get a 4-6 hour window on the resurfacing of the runaway.
-During that 4-6 hour window they have to remove the existing surface, wire all the new lighting, cut all the new manholes and resurface the runway for operation the following morning.
-That might take 100 metre sections of the runway and they have to do that over a series of, you could take to a year, a year and a half to resurface the whole runway.
+During that 4-6 hour window, they have to remove the existing surface, wire all the new lighting, cut all the new manholes, and resurface the runway for operation the following morning.
+That might take 100-meter sections of the runway and they have to do that over a series of, you could take a year, to a year and a half to resurface the whole runway.

-Out of that 100 metres, how much of that can be done in a night?
+Out of that 100 meters, how much of that can be done in a night?

 You mentioned earlier the funding for the airport, as well.
-Can you tell us a little of where the money is raised for these capital projects?
+Can you tell us a little about where the money is raised for these capital projects?